Why recycle food waste?

 Food waste that is sent to landfill doesn’t harmlessly breakdown.
 It has a big impact on the environment as it rots and releases methane – a harmful greenhouse gas that is 25 times more potent than carbon dioxide.
 However, it’s not all bad news as many of us will be able to recycle our food waste.

 Many councils offer a food recycling collection service.
 The schemes vary, with some councils collecting food waste mixed in with garden waste, while others collect the food waste separately.
-To find out more about your local food waste collection, check the Recycling Locator.
+To find out whether you have a local food waste collection enter your postcode into our Recycling Locator tool.

 If you don’t have a collection take a look at some of the below options: